-This unisex pendant contains a genuine sample of our nearest celestial neighbor - the Moon! - NWA 10203 is a lunar meteorite that was recently recovered from a remote area of the Saharan Desert in Morocco.
-It is a polymict breccia that is highly shocked.
+This unisex pendant contains a genuine sample of our nearest celestial neighbor - the Moon! - NWA 11788 is a lunar meteorite that was recently recovered from a remote area of the Saharan Desert.
 I acquired some small fragments from a dealer who sliced up a large piece of this meteorite and used them to make pendants.
 This pendant is a glass vial that contains a sample of "Moon Rock" (lunar meteorite).
 The pendant has a 2mm hole and is ready to hang on a necklace of your choice - chain not included.
 The metal bail is sterling silver plated.

 Refer to the photo.
 The black centimeter cube is shown for scale and is not included.
 You are purchasing a pendant like the one shown.
 Your purchase will include a labeled gemjar for safe storage.

 From the Meteoritical Bulletin entry on NWA 11788 :